Department website: https://mediaandcommunications.wvu.edu

 Choosing a Major

-The School of Media and Communications offers six majors: advertising and public relations; integrated marketing communications (online); gaming and interactive media design; journalism; sports and adventure media; and multidisciplinary media studies.
+The School of Media and Communications offers five majors: advertising and public relations; integrated marketing communications (online); journalism; sports and adventure media; and multidisciplinary media studies.

 Direct admission students are admitted to the School upon admission to the University and declare their majors at that time.